mpickering/eventlog2html/docs/index.md

 is a list of rows.
 One entry for each heap profiling event.
 Remember to pass `--bands 0` if you want the whole data rather than just the 15 top allocators.

+### What if I want to view the heap profile offline?

+The `--include-js` option will embed the javascript libraries into the generated HTML file so no internet connection is required to browse the profile.
+This option increases the file size quite a lot so it's disabled by default.

 ## Implementation

 The charts are implemented using the [`vega-lite`](https://vega.github.io/vega-lite/) library.
 If there's a visualisation that you would like to see added or a